 This product worked to repel the neighborhood strays, but it is also naturally safe for pets and humans, and it’s environmentally friendly too.
-It is simple to apply the granules, simply by spreading around the area you want protected using the shaker top.
+It is simple to apply the granules, simply by spreading around the area you want to be protected using the shaker top.

-Similar to cats, these four-legged animals can cause damages to your garden too.
+Similar to cats, these four-legged animals can cause damage to your garden too.
 Dogs may simply run through the garden, not realizing it’s not just extended ground for their pleasure.
 Others may determine there are plants and/or fruits that they enjoy eating.
 Either way, a gardener never wants a dog in the garden, especially larger ones.

 Signs of Dogs in Garden